krisvanrens/nexus-lang/README.md

 ## Documentation and tests

 As soon as the language syntax and semantics settle, documentation will be added.
-The current leading implementatation of Nexus, `nexus_rs` will be documented and tested thoroughly.
+The current leading implementation of Nexus, `nexus_rs` will be documented and tested thoroughly.

 ## The component model